elatov/elatov.github.io/_posts/2014-05-27-migrate-from-wordpress-to-jekyll.md

 	### Replace Smiley images with characters
 	for i in $(grep '<img src="http://site.com/wp-includes/images/smilies/icon_smile.gif"' * | awk -F : '{print $1}'  | uniq); do echo $i; gsed -i 's%<img src="http://virtuallyhyper.com/wp-includes/images/smilies/icon_smile.gif".*/>%:\)%g' $i; done

-There were a bunch more and you get the point.
+There were a bunch more but you get the point.
 The reason why I did it by hand was to make sure everything was converted as I expected.
 This was tedious, but it was better than re-writing all the posts and at the end I knew the markdown files were clean.

 #### Fixing HTML links and Image links
 Most of the **href** links looked like this in the new files: